Cultivate your own Irish luck by embarking on an adventure that will make your friends and family green with envy. And who could blame them?

 Today, we will explore the bucolic hills and pastoral scenery of Donegal.
 Among the highest sea cliffs in all of Europe, the dramatic Slieve League Cliffs are nearly triple the height of the Cliffs of Moher and offer unrivaled views across the Atlantic Ocean.

-The afternoon is yours to relax at our stunning lakeside resort or take a walk in the area.
+The rest of the afternoon is yours to relax at our stunning lakeside resort or take a walk in the area.
 Tonight, celebrate your journey and the friends you’ve made at a sumptuous Farewell Dinner in our hotel’s lakeside restaurant.

 Celebrate the ties that bind at the Ulster American Folk Park, then discover Belfast